Discover the 10 Most Beautiful Hikes in Haute-Savoie for 2026

 2. Lac de Gers – Samoëns

-Accessible to all from spring, the Lac de Gers trail offers a peaceful immersion into a shady forest before opening onto an alpine meadow, ideal for a family picnic.
-On the horizon, the cliffs of the Cirque de Sixt-Fer-à-Cheval rise majestically, inviting contemplation and daydreaming.
-A simple walk, yet oh so refreshing.
+Accessible to all from spring, the Lac de Gers trail offers a peaceful immersion in a shaded forest before opening onto an alpine meadow, ideal for a family picnic.
+On the horizon, the cliffs of the Sixt-Fer-Ă -Cheval Cirque rise majestically, inviting contemplation and daydreaming.
+A simple stroll, yet so rejuvenating.

 The plus: A bucolic paradise, perfect for families.